 From the Director

-I am proud to serve as the Program Director for the UNC-Chapel Hill School of Social Work’s Inclusive TEAMS program, created to address the significant disparities in behavioral health care for BIPOC and LGBTQIA+ youth and families.
-Mental health disparities for BIPOC and LGBTQIA+ youth exist in diagnosing, treatment, and outcomes, evident in alarming trends such as the overdiagnosis of Black youth with behavioral disorders, higher rates of involvement of Black youth in the child welfare and juvenile justice systems, and increased suicidality among LGBTQIA+ youth.
-Inclusive TEAMS aims to equip direct practice MSW students with specialized training in culturally responsive practices to directly address these disparities.
+I am honored to serve as the Director of the UNC–Chapel Hill School of Social Work’s Inclusive TEAMS program.
+Inclusive TEAMS was created to address persistent and deeply concerning disparities in behavioral health care for BIPOC and LGBTQIA+ youth and families.
+These inequities show up across diagnosis, treatment access, and outcomes.
+They are reflected in trends such as the overdiagnosis of Black youth with behavioral disorders, disproportionate involvement of Black youth in child welfare and juvenile justice systems, and rising rates of suicidality among LGBTQIA+ youth.
+Inclusive TEAMS is committed to preparing direct practice MSW students with specialized training in culturally responsive care that directly responds to these disparities.

 Program Overview